 2017 Harris, Jasmine.
 December 8, 2017.
 “Gender, perception and call-out culture in sexual assault allegation.”
 Minnesota Public Radio News with Kerri Miller – SPECIAL EDITION.

-2017 Harris, J. November 17, 2017.
+2017 Harris, Jasmine.
+November 17, 2017.
 “Surviving Institutional Racism in the Academy.”
 Inside Higher Education, Conditionally Accepted.

 2012 Harris-LaMothe, Jasmine L. “This Issue of Hair,” Litt Magazine.
 September 7, 2012.

 2012 Harris-LaMothe, Jasmine L. “Why We Should Care About Gabby Douglas’ Hair,” Minneapolis Star Tribune, August 7, 2012.

 2010 Harris, Jasmine L. “Are You Cool?”
 TheSocietyPages.org. http://thesocietypages.org/teaching/2010/04/22/are-you-cool/

 Aug.
 14 – present Assistant Professor, Sociology and Anthropology, Ursinus College, Courses Taught: